Key Takeaways

 It’s not always easy to recognize and change unhelpful eating habits.
 However, it is possible to manage the condition with access to the right resources and support, starting with a qualified mental health professional.

 At Rula, we connect you with a therapist who accepts your insurance so you can get the support you need.
-With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as early as this week.
+With Rula’s easy-to-use therapist-matching program, you can find the right provider for your needs in less than 30 seconds and begin treatment as soon as tomorrow.

 More From Rula